 The three purposes listed above look a lot like three of the tax-exempt purposes the IRS lists on its website.
-When filling out a Form 1023, it is helpful for organizations to try to connect their activities or “mission” with the IRS’s core concepts.
-If we take the above example, this is what it might look like:
+When filling out a Form 1023, try to connect your organization's activities or “mission” with the IRS’s core concepts.
+If we take the above farmer's market example, this is what it might look like:

 - encourage healthy food choices for cheap prices = relief of the poor (if, of course, situated to serve the poor community)